tpgit/UnOfficialLeptDocs/_sources/leptonica/README.txt

 We provide a number of fast sequential algorithms, including binary and grayscale :doc:`seedfill <filling>`, and the :ref:`distance function
 <distance-function-within-connected-components>` for a binary image.
-The most efficient binary seedfill is ``pixSeedfill()``, which uses Vincent's algorithm to iterate raster- and antiraster-ordered propagation, and can be used for either 4- or 8-connected fills.
+The most efficient binary seedfill is :doxyfunc:`pixSeedfill()`, which uses Vincent's algorithm to iterate raster- and antiraster-ordered propagation, and can be used for either 4- or 8-connected fills.
 Similar raster/antiraster sequential algorithms are used to generate a distance map from a binary image, and for grayscale seedfill.
 We also